 A fine example of 'testing the waters' is the Australian brand, The Groomed Man Co.

 In 2017, the brand focussed heavily on international expansion.

 The ecommerce model was perfect for them, but shipping products all over the world from their Australian warehouse was starting to add up.

-Knowing that the US market was perfect for their high-end beard oils, they decided to use the Urban Outfitters’ marketplace to test the American market a little more.
+Knowing that the US was perfect for their high-end beard oils, they decided to use the Urban Outfitters’ marketplace to test the American region a little more.

 To the joy and almost shock of the team, the first delivery of products was sold in a matter of hours.